denzelrenner/LIFE4136-Group1-Rotation2/README.md

 This script will produce a series of images
 <insert_script>

-These images are then stitched together to produce a movie of a rotating protein
+These series of images are then stitched together to produce a movie of a rotating protein